 Currently, Lisa is the Founder and CEO of Startup Buenos Aires, a community organization aimed to inspire, connect and support startups and entrepreneurship in Latin America.
 SUBA provides tools and resources to cultivate a strong and sustainable startup ecosystem in Buenos Aires while serving as an outsourcing hub for Argentina’s top tech talent.

 Lisa is an active participant in the global startup community.
 She is a Startup Weekend and The Next Web Mentor, Internet Week and Tech Cocktail Speaker, featured on Killerstartups.com, and sits on the Board of Directors for Positive Planet Non-Profit Organization.

 Founder/CEO at Emerging Women.

 Chantal Pierrat is the founder and CEO of Emerging Women, an international platform dedicated to shattering glass ceilings, closing the gender gap, and encouraging women to take on leadership roles across all industries.

 After earning an MBA from the University of Colorado, Chantal left a 4-year career in the medical devices industry in search of work that would amplify her dedication to inner transformation and her passion for big, meaningful ideas.
 In September 2012, she founded Emerging Women and Emerging Women Live in order to support the integration of consciousness and business.

-She is the creator of SoulSweat™, a dynamic dance fitness program that combines ballet, jazz, and modern dance with more alternative movement such as Hip-Hop, African, Latin, and wild abandonment.
-She has been teaching for 12 years, and released SoulSweat, the DVD, in 2007.
+She is the creator of SoulSweat™, a dynamic dance fitness program that combines ballet, jazz, and modern dance with more alternative movements such as Hip-Hop, African, Latin, and wild abandonment.
+She has been teaching for 12 years and released SoulSweat, the DVD, in 2007.